 - the type of move recreating the position (see Chinese Superko below).

-The main variants of the superko rule in use are:
+The main variants in use of the superko rule and other rules on repetitions are:

-The following variants have been used in theoretical discussions:
+A possible reasoning behind a few of the above is a generic long cycle rule.
+The following variants have also been used in theoretical discussions:

 The most commonly used example why a superko rule is necessary is triple ko.
 See below for a more simple case that also illustrates the rule:

 This situation is a seki in the corner.
 Assume Black just passed, so that this position has occurred with either side to play.
 If White plays at a, Black plays b.
 With a superko rule in place, White cannot retake at , so Black can take the corner.
 Of course, this comes from a White initial mistake, but see Rules Beast 1 for a case where White breaks the seki and wins the fight...

 - Pinwheel Ko — A network of kos rotating round the board